What is 4PL logistics: Difference between 3PL and 4PL logistics

 • Phase 1: Current state analysis (Weeks 1-2).

 List all current 3PL and 4PL providers, shipping routes, warehouse locations, and monthly volumes.
-Then, create a spreadsheet showing transportation costs by lane, carrier performance, and inventory levels at each location.
+Create a baseline showing transportation costs by lane, carrier performance, and inventory levels at each location.
 Identify pain points like delayed shipments, high costs, or poor visibility.
-This data becomes your baseline for improvement.

 • Phase 2: Solution design (Weeks 3-4).